oracle-livelabs/apex/online-bookstore-app/13-push-notification/13-push-notification.md

 In this lab, you will:

-- Configure Push Notifications using apex\_pwa.send\_push\_notification api
+- Configure Push Notifications using apex\_pwa.send\_push\_notification api.
-- Enable End-Users to receive Push Notifications
+- Enable End-Users to receive Push Notifications.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application